Daniel Sedin: Early career and adjusting (2000–2006)

-During the off-season, Daniel and Henrik were re-signed to one-year, US$1.25 million contracts on 10 September 2004.
+Daniel and Henrik were re-signed to one-year, US$1.25 million contracts on 10 September 2004.
 However, due to the 2004–05 lockout, Daniel returned to Sweden to play for Modo, along with Henrik and their Canucks teammate Markus Näslund.
 He finished the season with 33 points in 49 games, fourth in team scoring behind Peter Forsberg, Mattias Weinhandl and Henrik.

-When NHL play resumed in 2005–06, Daniel returned to the Canucks and scored 71 points.
+When NHL play resumed in 2005–06, Daniel returned to the Canucks and scored 22 goals, 49 assists and 71 points in all 82 contests played.
 He tied for third in team point-scoring with Todd Bertuzzi, behind Henrik and Näslund.
 His scoring success that season was influenced, in part, by the signing of winger Anson Carter, who played on the Sedins' line and led the team in goal-scoring.
 The trio matched the scoring pace of the Canucks' top line of Näslund, Bertuzzi and Brendan Morrison.
 Vancouver's head coach at the time, Marc Crawford, recalled that season as marking the Sedins' ascent to leaders on the team, stating that "by the end of that year, they definitely were our top guys.
 They had surpassed Näslund and Bertuzzi."
-Despite the brothers' individual achievements, the Canucks missed the playoffs for the first time in their careers.
-During the off-season, Daniel and Henrik re-signed with the Canucks to identical three-year, $10.75 million contracts on 30 June 2006.
-Despite the Sedins' success with Carter, the Canucks did not re-sign him; he joined the Columbus Blue Jackets the following season.
+Despite the brothers' individual achievements, the Canucks missed the playoffs for the first time in their careers as the Canucks missed the 2006 playoffs by just three points in the standings.
+Despite the Sedins' success with Carter in the season, the Canucks did not re-sign him after the season concluded.